ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 username and instead rely on their UI (underpinned internally by a UUID) to indicate to users whether a conversation is with a new person or someone they've previously contacted.
-The fact that the UI behaves in this way makes the UUID a user-visible identifer, even if a user may not be able to actually see it written out.
+The fact that the UI behaves in this way makes the UUID a user-visible identifier, even if a user may not be able to actually see it written out.
 An example of this kind of application would be Slack.

 A **primary end-user identity** is one that is unique, user-visible, and unable